marcoantonioni/daffy/daffydoc/docs/AppStore/CP4DBackupRestore.md

 OBJECT_STORE_S3_BUCKET_NAME=""
 ```

+As an example..
+Here is a quick sample.

+`OBJECT_STORE_ACCESS_KEY="3336567Y4a3941868123456789012345"
+OBJECT_STORE_SECRET_ACCESS_KEY="0aa235c11a4fe72795ceb61q2w3e4r56f123456789012345"
+OBJECT_STORE_S3_URL="https://s3.us-east.cloud-object-storage.appdomain.cloud"
+OBJECT_STORE_S3_REGION="us-east"
+OBJECT_STORE_S3_BUCKET_NAME="cp4d-backup"`

 **Name Your Backup**

 This is the prefix name of your backup files that are stored in the S3 bucket.

+!!!
+Note There is a 40 character limit on the name of the backups.
+Please keep your backup name under 30 characters.
+The scripts will appended -operators to your backup name.

 ```R
 OADP_BACKUP_NAME=""